ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 Mesh skills into gunslinger’s trance featre?
 Like use deadeye improvement from ha-gs and mix it with others?
 Replace VSS lvl 15 skill?
 Move lvl 18 to 15 and then replace 18

 *Risk is in a gunslinger's blood.
 They are bold renegades, bucking tradition and forging a new path with dangerous and inelegant firearms.
-Gunslingers are infamous for surviving by their wits, relying on split-second timing and a considerable amount of luck to survive.*
+Gunslingers are infamous for surviving by their wits, relying on split-second timing and a considerable amount of luck to survive. (**Source: Valda’s Spire of Secrets**)*

 *Black powder is not for the faint of heart.
 Its thunderous applause is volatile and imprecise—a barely controlled explosion directed at an enemy.
 Only the truly fearless seek to master it, for one must be mad or have nerves of steel to weather the risk of its use.
 But those who call themselves gunslingers are fearless combatants, hurling death from their guns in a roaring cacophony.
 Adapted for shootouts, gunslingers are mobile and daring, knowing that life or death hangs on snap decision-making and one's own mettle.*